Eric-Guo/octopress/source/_posts/2012/2012-08-19-deploy-octopress-to-google-app-engine.markdown

 external-url:
 categories: [Cloud]
 ---
-After I [switch](/2012/08/12/switch-from-micolog-to-octopress/) my blog to Octopress, I realize that compare with the Google App Engine, the github.com provide gh-pages hosting service is much slower (10 times compare with GAE, 6xxms with 60ms)
+After I [switch](/2012/08/12/switch-from-micolog-to-octopress/) my blog to Octopress, I realize that compare with the Google App Engine, the [Github gh-pages hosting service](http://pages.github.com/) is much slower (10 times compare with GAE ping value, 6xxms vs 6xms)

-So I believe it's better to hosting the static blog file to GAE, it also enable server side script as a bonus if you didn't care about portable.
+So I believe it's better to hosting the static blog file to GAE, switch to GAE also enable server side script as a bonus if you didn't care about portable, which is the most reason I using Octopress.<!--more-->

 ```yaml Just save as app.yaml at your octopress root folder
 application: # replace your applyed GAE app id